zammad/zammad-org/src/de/documentation/use/advanced-features.md

 Die Krone im Screenshot steht übrigens für den VIP-Status des Kunden, der in der Kundendetailansicht und in den Admin-Einstellungen eingestellt werden kann.

+## External Issues and Assets

+**Warum?**

+If you use i-doit and Zammad for IT support or you deal with Github or Gitlab issues, you can link to these external systems to have all relevant information in one place.
+Your Zammad admin has to activate and configure these features in Zammad's settings.

+**Wie?**

+![Screenshot shows Gitlab content sidebar with "Link Issue" button](/screenshots/cypress/usage-advanced-features.cy.js/gitlab-content-sidebar.png)

+If activated, simply open a ticket and choose the right content sidebar tab with the respective icon (see Gitlab example in screenshot above).
+Click the button to link to an issue by entering the URL of it or select the item from a select field (i-doit).
+Afterwards, you can see the linked item with additional metadata.
+By clicking on the linked item, you are redirected to it in the respective system.